Amheisern/BlackJackCS/README.md

         // 7.
 Ask the deck for a card and place it in the dealer hand
         // 8.
 Ask the deck for a card and place it in the dealer hand
         // 9.
 Show the player the cards in their hand and the TotalValue of their Hand
+            // - loop through the list of cards in the player hand for every card, print out
+            // to the user the description of the card
         // 10.
 If they have BUSTED (hand TotalValue is > 21), then goto step 15
         // 11.
 Ask the player if they want to HIT or STAND
         // 12.
 If HIT